 The sample risk profile is relative risk to the professional carrying out their role as a nurse practitioner in DSM.
 The profile shows frequency, or how many people in a day; duration, or length of typical interaction; and variety, or the number of different people.*

 The coronavirus outbreak has had direct and lasting impacts on health care organizations in the form of financial, operational and supply chain challenges.
 Hospitals and clinics saw sharp drops in regular doctor visits, emergency room arrivals and elective, non-essential surgeries that are vital to most organizations' bottom lines.
-It's not just the large, urban hospital systems that are struggling.
+It's not just the large, urban hospital systems that struggled.
 Doctors with their own independent practices in small to mid-size towns are suffering these same severe revenue cuts.
-Safety-net clinics, who serve the nation's poorest residents, have also been hard hit.
-Perhaps the most dramatic impact has been on rural health care.
-As the crisis drags on, health care organizations will be presented with tough choices and potential furloughs.
-Amid the uncertainty, initial shortages of personal protective equipment (PPE) have put health care workers at risk of infection.
+Safety-net clinics, who serve the nation's poorest residents, were also hard hit.
+The pandemic put the health care sector front and center as development of therapies and vaccines to combat the virus got underway.
+As vaccines are more broadly distributed hospitals will safely be able to return to a more normal level of operations.

 The rise of telehealth has brought about increased access to health care across the country, especially in rural areas.
 Telehealth will continue to be expected by some consumers, even in a post-pandemic environment.
 However, addressing cybersecurity concerns will be paramount in the future.
 Hospitals, health care systems, providers and payors will all have to accelerate digital transformation plans.
 These plans will likely be contingent on a resolution to the payment issue of telemedicine and telehealth.